MoralCode/ClassClock/README.md

 ### Environment Variables

+REACT_APP_AUTH0_DOMAIN - the domain for the auth0 tenant to use (provided in application details)

+REACT_APP_AUTH0_CLIENT_ID - the client ID for the auth0 application to connect to

+REACT_APP_AUTH0_AUDIENCE - the auth0 audience (probably your API URL) to use

 REACT_APP_SENTRY_DSN - if you want to use sentry for monititoring errors, provide your DSN value from the sentry app so ClassClock knows where to send error information